 StartUp Now! workshop with Vlad Stan on mobile applications development

 In 90 minutes, teams made up of people who initially didn’t know each other found a business application on paper. it was great!
 The workshop was very interactive.
-Calin Fusu jokes: “is there someone who hasn’t heard Vlad’s workshop even if they didn’t participate at it?”.
+Calin Fusu jokes: “Is there someone who hasn’t heard Vlad’s workshop even if they didn’t participate in it?”.
 I wrote about the idea my team developed here.

 Cristina Alexandru, founder of startups.ro is the moderator.